cloud-tooly/ansible/docs/ansible.md

 ### Plays and Playbooks

-A play may be use on or more modules to acheive a desired end state on a group of hosts.
+A play may be used in one or more modules to achieve the desired end state on a group of hosts.
 A playbook is a series of plays.
-A playbook may deploy new servers (web / database), run sql scripts or deployments to support the new application.
+A playbook may deploy new servers (web/database), run SQL scripts or deployments to support the new application.

 ### Configuration Files